 In this piece, he created a visually complex painting that can be appreciated on a number of different levels.
 At the center, illuminated, is the image of the little Princess Margarita being attended to by her maids-in-waiting.
 On the far right are her two favorite dwarfs, directly in front of the dog relaxing on the floor.
 The woman in the back, in the middle ground, who resembles a nun, is actually wearing widow’s clothes, and is standing next to a younger man.

 The painting is a very realistic depiction of actual people.
 Everyone in the painting is identifiable as an actual person.
 Velázquez himself is a part of this painting, standing on the very left, painting an unseen image on a large canvas.

-His depiction is reminiscent of Northern Baroque paintings of this time, such as the group portraits of Rembrandt that showed the subjects of the painting interacting with a viewer, catching the eye of the viewer as if he or she is a part of the work.
-Velázquez' use of light is also notable in this.
-The influence of Caravaggio is present, but the extremes in contrast are much more subdued and instead replaced with a more natural variation in how the light dissipates throughout the room.
+His depiction is reminiscent of Northern Baroque paintings of this time, such as the group portraits of Rembrandt that showed the subjects of the painting interacting with a viewer, catching the viewer’s eye as if he or she is a part of the work.
+Velázquez’ use of light is also notable in this.
+The influence of Caravaggio is present, but the extremes in contrast are much more subdued, and instead replaced with a more natural variation of how the light dissipates throughout the room.
 Even his depiction of the mirror is realistic as he clearly distinguishes the mirror from the canvases around it.
 The use of the mirror recalls the use of a mirror by Jan van Eyck to extend beyond the frame of the canvas in his Arnolfini portrait.

 Source: This work is adapted from Sophia author Ian McConnell.